Enry99/plvasp/README.md

 The plot is saved as a png file in the wokring directory (by default, but this can be changed by specifing the output filename, which determines the location and format using the plt.savefig function).

+---
+In order to execute it from any folder by simply typing "plvasp", you need to install it on PATH by simply running ./install.sh
+---

 Commands:

 Mandatory (one of these formats):